sayanghosh32123/Infraautomation/README.md

 ./play.sh upgradeDB <server name >

-Please contact me on +91 9830267788 for editing this playbbok as per your environment .
+Please contact me on +91 9830267788 for editing this playbook as per your environment .